At Blackstone Ranch Institute, our mission is to:

 President and Founder

 As a venture capitalist and entrepreneur, Pat has invested extensively in the development of clean, green, healthy fuel and in the purity and sustainable management of water resources.
-He is the Chairman and President of Erie Management Group, LLC (EMG), which counts among its portfolio of companies HERO BX, LLC (HERO).
-HERO is an accredited BQ9000 biodiesel fuels producer and is one of the largest biodiesel plants in the northeastern United States.

 During the early 1980s, 1990s and early 2000s John investigated the world’s most complex humanitarian relief operations in Africa and the Balkans as a troubleshooter for the United Nations Childrens Fund (UNICEF).
 He has also been an adjunct professor of international politics at the University of New Mexico, a mediator in civil disputes, and written about travel and politics for a variety of national publications.
 He was a U.S. Peace Corps volunteer in central Africa in the late 1970s.
 He lives in Taos, New Mexico.